 "What, is it cockeyed again?"
 Jane laughed, trying to feel it.
 "I usually have Frost help me out."
 She nodded and leaned forward.
 "Would you fix it straight?
 Come on," she laughed, sensing Maura's hesitancy.
 "We're all girls together."

 Maura leaned forward as well to meet Jane halfway, and raised a trembling hand to the other woman's mouth.
-Her gloves with thin enough that they didn't encumber her fingers from properly smoothing out the mustache so that it sat on a straight line.
+Her gloves with thin enough that they didn't encumber her fingers from smoothing out the mustache so it sat on a straight line.
 She tried to pull back as soon as the job was done, but Jane caught her at the wrist.
-Maintaining eye contact, Jane pressed her lips briefly against the back of Maura's gloved hand.
+Maintaining eye contact, Jane pressed her lips against the back of Maura's gloved hand.

 "Thank you kindly, ma'am," she said.
 Then she straightened up, knocking on the roof of the carriage again.
 "Driver!" she called out.
 "Let's stop here."
 In a quieter voice, she spoke to Maura: "It's about ten miles to town from here, I reckon.
 Hope I'll see you around."